Miami's Best Eats and Drinks This Weekend: Cinco de Mayo, Brew at the Zoo, and the Kentucky Derby

 Cinco de Mayo Brickell at the Shops at Mary Brickell Village

 There's nothing quite like using another country's history to fuel your shamelessly nihilistic party culture.
-That being said, Cinco de Mayo Brickell should be fun af, with tequila shots, margaritas, Mexican beer, more margaritas, piñatas, mariachis, big margaritas, and enough sombreros for every drunk girl to wear in her selfies.
-If you don't have an index-finger-mustache-tattoo, some physical ones will be provided.
-Before you slip into a tequila-fueled, raging blackout, salute Commander General Ignacio Zaragoza, why don't you.
-Visit cincodemayobrickell.com for more information.
+That being said, Cinco de Mayo Brickell should be fun AF, with tequila shots, margaritas, Mexican beer, more margaritas, piñatas, mariachis, big margaritas, and enough sombreros for every drunk girl to wear in her selfies.
+If you don't have a mustache tattooed on your index finger, some temporary ones will be provided.
+Before you slip into a tequila-fueled blackout, salute Commander General Ignacio Zaragoza.
+Visit cincodemayobrickell.com.

 |